My Journey … So Far

 In fact, I was a model for many years, prancing down the catwalk and striving to convey ideals of youth, beauty and vitality.
 How else did I spend my earlier years?
-I was also a bit of a foodie geek – either day dreaming over my next meal, or excitedly planning ‘Christmas Menus’ and ‘Last-Supper Selections’ with my (equally sad?) like-minded sister.
+I was also a bit of a foodie geek – most likely day-dreaming over my next meal, or excitedly planning ‘Christmas Menus’ and ‘Last-Supper Selections’ with like-minded (equally sad?)
+Middle Sis.
 What joy!
-Our big sister escaped the family curse.
+Endless thoughts about what we might eat; only Big Sis escaped the family curse.

 I have the best memories of modelling, as I managed to indulge my eyes and stomach with a multitude of first tastes and food adventures: creamy-dreamy mashed potatoes and no other vegetables in a swanky fish restaurant in Paris; the crunch and kick of kimchi in Korea; the salty pop (and horrible trickle) of ikura in Japan; one perfect ice-cold vodka martini in Denmark.

 As expected in life, there have also been a few surprises on the way.
 Like being fascinated with the mind and brain, but realising the microscopic detail of my studies in Neuroscience wasn’t quite ‘it’; that I preferred to see the person as a whole.
 Or of a ‘benign’ tumour* being diagnosed as cancer and having to accept the reality of my not-so-invincible body.
 So, imagine my delight on discovering Nutritional Therapy, where you can take account of how your body functions on an individual basis, then cunningly eat great food and have it work wonders for your health and state of mind.